 Individual client information may be released outside of the Counseling Center under the following circumstances:

 With Informed Consent: A client may request that specific information be sent to another entity.
-Prior to the disclosure, the client must sign a “Consent for Release of Information.”
+Prior to the disclosure, the client must sign a “Consent for Release of Information” form.
 Information unrelated to treatment will not be released.

 Without Informed Consent: Client information may be released without consent in the following situation:

-When there is clear and imminent danger of harm to yourself or another person.
-In these circumstances, we are legally required to take action to protect life.
-Thus, our actions may include arranging for voluntary or involuntary hospitalization, as well as notifying law enforcement authorities and/or family/friends/individuals at risk.
+When there is clear and imminent danger of harm to oneself or another person.
+In these circumstances we are legally required to take action to protect life.
+Thus, our actions may include arranging for voluntary or involuntary hospitalization, notifying law enforcement authorities, and/or family/friends/individuals at risk.